Glossary

 1–75 MPS based on trust score.
 Lowest cost.
 1–5 day setup.
 Default choice for most businesses starting SMS.

-Short Code vs. Toll-Free vs. 10DLC FAQ
+Short Code vs. Toll-Free vs. 10DLC vs. RCS FAQ

 Most businesses start with 10DLC — it's the fastest to set up (1–5 days), lowest cost, and sufficient for most sending volumes.
 As your list grows and you need higher throughput, you can add a toll-free or short code number.